USAJOBS/Help/working-in-government/unique-hiring-paths/students/federal-occupations-by-college-major.md

 tags: [students, recent graduates, college, university, major]
 ---

-To help narrow your Federal job search, below is a list of academic majors and some Federal occupations directly related to those majors.
+To help narrow your federal job search, below is a list of academic majors and some federal occupations directly related to those majors.
 Occupations with an asterisk (*) require an academic degree or coursework in a particular area of study for entry into the occupation.
 For other occupations, experience or a combination of related coursework and experience may be substituted for a degree.
 The academic majors and occupations listed are not all-inclusive.

 You may begin your federal job search on USAJOBS by searching using the four-digit series number of the federal occupation listed after the major.
-When you find a job announcement that interests you, pay close attention to all sections of the announcement, especially: **Who May Be Considered**, **Qualifications and Evaluations**, and **How to Apply**.
+When you find a job announcement that interests you, pay close attention to all sections of the announcement, especially: **This job is open to**, **Requirements**, **Qualifications**, **How you will be evaluated** and **How to Apply**.

 ## A - Ast

 ### Accounting

-* Labor Management Relations Examining Series 0244
 * Accounting Series 0510*
 * Auditing Series 0511*
+* Contracting Series 1102
+* Credit Union Examining Series 0580
+* Labor Management Relations Examining Series 0244
-* Internal Revenue Agent Series 0512*
+* Financial Analysis Series 1160
 * Financial Institution Examining Series 0570
-* Pension Law Specialist Series 0958
-* Contracting Series 1102
+* Highway Safety Series 2125
 * Industrial Property Management Series 1103
-* Financial Analysis Series 1160
+* Internal Revenue Agent Series 0512*
 * Loan Specialist Series 1165
+* Marine Cargo Series 2161
+* Motor Carrier Safety Series 2123
+* Pension Law Specialist Series 0958
 * Printing Services Series 1654
 * Transportation Specialist Series 2101
 * Transportation Industry Analysis Series 2110
-* Motor Carrier Safety Series 2123
-* Highway Safety Series 2125
 * Traffic Management Series 2130
 * Transportation Operations Series 2150
-* Marine Cargo Series 2161

-### Actuarial Science
+### Actuarial science

 * Actuarial Science Series 1510*

 ### Agriculture

+* Fish and Wildlife Administration Series 0480*
 * General Natural Resources Management and Biological Sciences Series 0401*
-* Fish and Wildlife Administration Series 0480*

-### Agricultural Economics
+### Agricultural economics

+* Agricultural Program Specialist Series 1145
 * Commissary Management Series 1144

+### Agronomy

 * Agricultural Program Specialist Series 1145

-### Agronomy

 * Agronomy Series 0471*
-* Agricultural Program Specialist Series 1145

-### Animal Sciences
+### Animal sciences

+* Animal Science Series 0487*
 * Physiology Series 0413*
-* Animal Science Series 0487*

-### Animal or Poultry Science/Husbandry
+### Animal or poultry science/husbandry

 * Agricultural Program Specialist Series 1145